Spontaneous scalarization

-This model has the unusual feature that the derivative part of the spinor action is not the canonical one in Eq.~\eqref{eq:spinor_action}, but rather the ``tachyonic'' one in Eq.~\eqref{eq:spinor_action_tachyon}.
+This model has an unusual feature in that the derivative part of the spinor action is not the canonical one in Eq.~\eqref{eq:spinor_action}, but rather the tachyonic one in Eq.~\eqref{eq:spinor_action_tachyon}.
 The resulting tachyonic equation of motion is

 where $\Lambda = \dd \ln{\cal A}/\dd(\psib\psi)$.
-The interpretation is straightforward, we have a tachyonic field with an effective mass $\mu_{\rm eff}=4\pi {\cal A}^4 \Lambda \tilde{T}$ [cf.~Eq.~\eqref{tachtonic_spin_feqn}].
-The most important aspect of this theory is the fact that the effective mass term and all coefficients of the field equation are regular everywhere, hence, the dynamics does not have any signs of ill-posedness that we have found in all generalizations of scalarization so far.
-In other words, action~\eqref{dirac_eqn_spinorization2} is the only known analog of spontaneous scalarization for non-scalar fields that does not suffer from ghost or gradient instabilities.
+The interpretation is straightforward: we have a tachyonic field with an effective mass $\mu_{\rm eff}=4\pi {\cal A}^4 \Lambda \tilde{T}$; cf.~Eq.~\eqref{tachtonic_spin_feqn}.
+The most important aspect of this theory is the fact that the effective mass term and all coefficients of the field equation are regular everywhere; hence, the dynamics does not have any signs of the ill-posedness that we have found in all generalizations of scalarization thus far.
+In other words, the action~\eqref{dirac_eqn_spinorization2} is the only known analog of spontaneous scalarization for nonscalar fields that does not suffer from ghost or gradient instabilities.

 Our results on spontaneous tensorization suggest a no-go theorem for generalizing scalarization beyond scalar fields, at least if we want to avoid ghosts.
-It is curious to find the only exception to this trend in the relatively exotic case of spinorization, which invites studies of the deeper reasons that make spontaneous scalarization hard to replicate for other types of fields.
+It is curious that the only exception to this trend is the relatively exotic case of spinorization, which invites studies of the deeper reasons that make spontaneous scalarization difficult to replicate for other types of fields.